-Dog Stool Eating Deterrent.
-A Helpful Guide.
+Dog Stool Eating Problem

-However, you can be able to stop your pup from eating poop by making it undesirable.
+However, you can control your pup’s eating poop by making it undesirable.
 I mean, he cannot eat poop if he hates the odor or taste of the poop.

 It is annoying and disgusting

-It is an embarrassing behavior
+It is embarrassing behavior

-This means that we come up with ground rules in order for us to co-exist peacefully.
+This means that we come up with ground rules to co-exist peacefully.
 However, we live in the same house and share most of the space home.

-Poop eating also affects your image out there, especially if your dog loves to eat poop during walks.
+Poop eating also affects your image, especially if your dog loves to eat poop during walks.

 Poop eating can become chronic

-Poop eating might expose your dog to worms
+It might expose your dog to worms

-Once you observe your dog eating poop, you will have to monitor the reason why he is doing so.
-This way, you will be able to curb the behavior from the roots.
+Once you observe your dog eating poop, you must monitor why he is doing so.
+This way, you can curb the behavior from the roots.

-He simply likes it
+He likes it

 Usually, this may develop from a young age when your pup is experimenting.
-This could actually lead to chronic poop eating if not controlled.
+This could lead to chronic poop eating if not controlled.

 Sometimes your dog may eat poop as a sign of nutritional deficiencies.
-Even though the processed dog food is safe, your dog’s wild instinct may kick in.
+Even though processed dog food is safe, your dog’s wild instinct may kick in.